-Divorce can be difficult on many levels, and one of the most formidable challenges for most is the financial strain it causes.
-Making sense of your finances after a divorce takes work and time, but with proper planning and a responsible approach, it can be done.
+Divorce can be difficult on many levels, with the financial strain being one of the most formidable challenges.
+Making sense of your finances during and after a divorce takes work and time, but with proper planning and a responsible approach, it can be done.

-Here are 10 financial steps to take after a divorce:
+Here are 10 financial steps to take during (and after) a divorce:

 1. Close all joint accounts.